—Ways to borrow money for your backyard addition

 7. Borrow against your 401(k) for your outdoor addition.

 If you have explored all other financing possibilities for a pool and come up dry, you may be able to turn to your 401(k).
 What’s nice about this alternative is that the lender you’ll be paying back is you.

 You’ll make monthly or quarterly payments to repay the account plus interest.
 The interest rate varies; it’s based on the prime market rate plus—typically—one or two percentage points.
 So you know exactly how much interest you’ll need to pay, be sure to find out the current rate and how to calculate it.

 In some cases, borrowing against a retirement account makes sense.
 Let’s say it’s now spring, and you want to begin building a new pool so that it will be ready for summer.
 You are expecting some kind of major cash influx that you can use for the pool purchase—but you will not receive it until later in the year or over the next several years.
 Examples might be a tax refund, real estate sale, CD or money-market maturity, forthcoming inheritance, or year-end work bonus.

 Building a swimming pool is an investment in your home and lifestyle.
-Not everyone has the cash flow to start construction right away, but financing may be an option to get your pool going without a long wait.
+Not everyone has the cash flow to start construction right away, but financing may be a way to get your pool going without a long wait.

 To learn what kind of pool financing you may qualify for, start by completing a free, no-obligation loan pre-approval form.
-After your submission is reviewed, a financing specialist will contact you to review options based on your credit, and help you fund a new pool.
+After your submission is reviewed, a financing specialist will contact you to review opportunities based on your credit and help you fund a new pool.

 Not quite ready to seek credit pre-approval?
-Another option to get started is to estimate monthly payments for your potential investment in a new pool.
-This free-online calculator will help you test out various combinations of loan terms, interest rates, and total loan amounts.
+An alternative is to get started by estimating monthly payments for your potential investment in a new pool.
+This free online calculator will help you test out various combinations of loan terms, interest rates, and total loan amounts.